Last updated 16/05/2023

 A copy of Council’s Summary Position Statement to the SAC:

-At the Council Meeting on 28 June, Council resolved to make a detailed submission to the VPA that is highly critical of the Victorian Planning Authority’s draft planning controls for Preston Market.
+At its Council Meeting on 28 June 2021, Council resolved to make a detailed submission to the VPA that was highly critical of the Victorian Planning Authority’s draft planning controls for Preston Market.
 Council’s submission measured the VPA's public consultation plans (May 2021) against the asks in the Heart of Preston report.

 Council was very concerned about the draft planning rules for Preston Market, proposed by the VPA.
 We’re worried that: